 Most of my drive home that morning, I wondered what I would have done if the situation had been more serious.
 What if it were a cardiac arrest or a stroke?
 What am I supposed to do on a plane, without diagnostic tools, drugs, and other therapies?
 Yikes.
 What I did decide is that I will respond again if the flight attendants ever ask, "Is there a doctor on the plane?"

-Bagaimana Karakteristik Pasir Silika
+Jual Pasir Silika Lampung

 8 years ago